 How to Apply for Apple Health

-- Start online at Washington Healthplanfinder — the application automatically screens for Apple Health eligibility based on your household income.
+- Online: Apply through Washington Healthplanfinder — the system automatically checks your Apple Health eligibility when you enter your income.

-Gather your documents before applying: proof of income (W-2s, pay stubs, or tax returns), proof of Washington residency, Social Security numbers for all household members, and any current insurance information.
+You'll need proof of income (pay stubs or tax returns), proof of Washington residency, and Social Security numbers for household members.

 Calculate Your Subsidy in Washington